Three Dogs save the Lives of the Soldiers Who Adopted Them.

 Back From the Battlefields, Soldiers Find Healing Ground

 With millions of soldiers returning home either physically wounded, dealing with amputations, and post-traumatic stress disorder, soldier suicide and an inability to fit back into normal society is at an all-time high.
 In this article by Ashliegh N. DeLuca for nationalgeographic.com, we find out about a the wonderful Boulder Crest Retreat that specializes in helping soldiers and their families get back to a normal life.
 The soldiers and their families come for a week of intensive spiritual, emotional and physical work that helps them back onto the road to recovery.
 Combining equine therapy, acupuncture, acupressure, yoga, journaling, gardening and more, creates a peaceful way to help soldiers begin the healing process.
 This amazing retreat was founded by Ken Falke, a Navy veteran who, with his awesome fun raising skills, has managed to make the whole experience free.
-Find out more about this amazing place by reading the full article here.

 Brandon Solider Helping Veterans Heal Through Art.

 Stephanie Taylor writing for metronews.ca brings us this encouraging story of how a Brandon solider, Jessica Wiebe, managed to work her way back from post-traumatic stress disorder through her art.
 After returning home from Afghanistan, Jessica could not seem to get back to a normal life and when she was diagnosed with post-traumatic stress disorder, she decided to try using her love of art to help herself get well.
 The effect has been so positive, she’s now showing a lot of her art work publically and hoping to start some art recovery programs with other returning military personnel.
-For all the fascinating details, read the full article here.

 Veteran’s Health could benefit From Equine Therapy